HahnLam20/AMLS_23-24_SN20004671/README.md

 'c_value' = 1
 'gamma_value' = 0.001
 ```
+**NOTE**: At the time of writing, only the SVM, CNN2 models for task A and CNN2, CNN3 models have been optimised and completed fully for the assignment.
+Other models are available for exploration, but some of the code format has not been updated to the same styles as those used for the assignment itself.
 ## Acknowledgements
 The datasets used in this project are from the MedMNIST repository, and are cited as follows:
 ```